 You should strongly consider applying for one of the Chase credit cards listed above.
 The cards that earn Ultimate Rewards points are extremely valuable as the points can be transferred to a list of airline and hotel programs.
 Also, if you are a small business owner, Chase offers several excellent business credit cards.

-Furthermore, for a small increase in annual fee, you may find a product with a larger sign-up bonus.
-Also, cards raise and lower their sign-up bonuses frequently.
-It may be advantageous to do a bit of research of the bonuses prior to applying to see if waiting for a promotion could net you additional points.
+Cards raise and lower their sign-up bonuses frequently, so it may be advantageous to do a bit of research of the bonuses prior to applying to see if waiting for a promotion could net you additional points.

 Should you wait to apply for a Chase card?